hackwithchris/contracts/README.md

 All smart contracts for the **Learn Blockchain With Chris** series will be housed here.
 We will start with a simple NFT contract and build out more from there.

+We will be using [ERC721A](https://www.erc721a.org/) standard for our NFTs.
+This was developed by Azuki and saves gas.
+Many well known projects including [Baz Tour](https://baz.golf) also uses this.

 ## Tech

 We will be using [Hardhat](https://hardhat.org/) with [Ethers](https://docs.ethers.io/v5/) and our unit tests will use [Waffle](https://getwaffle.io/) which is built into Hardhat.
 They use [Mocha](https://mochajs.org/) under the hood so it will be really easy for experienced javascript developers to pick up.